Cannibalism in the Americas: Controversy and evidence

 Accounts of the Aztec Empire as a "Cannibal Kingdom", Marvin Harris's expression, have been commonplace from Bernal Díaz to Harris, William H. Prescott and Michael Harner.
 Harner has accused his colleagues, especially those in Mexico, of downplaying the evidence of Aztec cannibalism.
 Ortiz de Montellano argues that the Aztec diet was balanced and that the dietary contribution of cannibalism would not have been very effective as a reward.

 In 2015, researchers revealed the discovery of a massive tzompantli skull rack at the Templo Mayor in Mexico City, where hundreds of human skulls were arranged on wooden racks and towers.
 The scale of the structure suggests it may have held thousands of skulls, and being only one of seven reported tzompantli in the city, although the largest of them, implies a significant scale of ritual human sacrifice in Tenochtitlan.
 Further excavations reported in 2020 uncovered an additional section of the Huey Tzompantli within the city, contributing 119 more skulls and raising the total displayed to over 600.
 These remains are believed to date from the late 15th century, likely during the reign of Ahuizotl.

+A 2026 study argues that, while there is plentiful evidence for sacrifice, cannibalism may never or rarely have been a part of it, since there is no unambiguous archaeological support for it and since historical accounts of it come chiefly from Spanish sources which are inconsistent and in some cases arguably fabricated.